mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/iwctl.md

 - Call general help
 `iwctl --help`

-- Display your wifi stations
+- Display your Wi-Fi stations
 `iwctl station list`

 - Start looking for networks with a station